quat1024/garden/garden/lean_functions.md

 This acts exactly as if you had written `{α β : Type}` before the colon.
 The shortcut only applies if the Greek letters are otherwise undefined variables.
 Adding `def α = 5` above this code breaks it.

-Compare Haskell, which does the same thing (with lowercase ASCII letters, of course).
+Compare Haskell, which does the same thing with lowercase ASCII letters.

 ## Digression: ×